sky-uk/nemo/CONTRIBUTING.md

 ### Author
 The github account of the responsible of the commit.
-Don't use this **unless** the commit is triggered from a corporate account.
+Please use the '@' preffix if the author points to an actual gitHub username.

 ### Type
 Must be one of the following: